roytang/blog/content/post/2020/03/date-your-work/index.md

 Anyway, it's possible that the problem isn't the prominent display of dates, but rather the publication of "evergreen content" under the "blogging form factor" as it were, since that format necessarily has dates as an important context indictaor.
 Which brings me to my next point.

-Part the second: I shared this article recently: [The Garden and the Stream: A Technopastoral](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/).
+**Part the second:** I shared this article recently: [The Garden and the Stream: A Technopastoral](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/).
 The TLDR is that modern publishing paradigms typically revolve around a "Stream" metaphor, i.e. social media timelines, chronological blog posts, etc, but we can also consider as an alternative a "Garden" metaphor, which is less date-centric but more wiki-like and focused on how ideas interrelate.
 The article is more about a federated wiki, but that's my general takeaway.

 I've been thinking about something like this recently with regards to my own writing.
 I've [mentioned before](/2020/02/thoughts-on-blogging-2020-edition/) that my writing on this site "consists of thoughts-in-the-moment, a snapshot of where my thinking is at that time, to be built upon and to be evolved later on".
 But I've also been thinking that there might be room for a more permanent or maybe wiki-style of page that consolidates these moving parts into a coherent state.
 This is kind of similar to the "Garden" metaphor mentioned above.
 But I suppose I have to ruminate a bit more on what that might look like and what kind of content might appear there.

 Looping back to part the first: I guess patio11's more evergreen content belongs more in a "Garden"-like arrangement, rather than the "blogging form factor" he has been using for a while now.
 I like that he put together that "Greatest Hits" page.
 One thing I do when I find a new personal blog to follow is to browse around the last few posts to see what kind of content is generally there, but the most recent items aren't always representative of why you'd like to follow a blog.
 So a page like that "Greatest Hits" one serves as a nice feature to help new readers get a sense of what sort of things to expect, independently of the date "Stream".
 This was also the rationale as to why I added the ["Featured Posts"](/tags/favorites) link in the sidebar. during the [most recent redesign](/2020/02/redesign/).
 (Although I still have to review more of this blog's 18ish year history to add posts to that section!)

-Anyway, put dates on your posts!
+**In conclusion:** put dates on your posts!